TheThorb/Leirmo_Exp1_Publication1/README.md

 3. Analysis of variation along the z-axis of the build chamber
 4. Analysis of variation in the xy-plane

-The remaining notebooks are either work in progress or unrelated analyses.

 There are two Python-files of source code.
 These files contain utility functions used in one or more of the notebooks.

-"my_functions.py": Primarily functions for reading and saving data, as well as functions for handlig lists of dataframes.
+* "my_functions.py": Primarily functions for reading and saving data, as well as functions for handlig lists of dataframes.
-"my_plot.py": Functions for plotting data
+* "my_plot.py": Functions for plotting data

 ### Folders